puyaalexxx/devhunters-fw/README.md

 The makefile will help you to install the dependencies like composer and npm ones.
 See <a href="#installation">
 Installation</a> section.

-`make install`- is the command needed to install the packages.
-The rest of the commands are used only for development purposes.
+`make init`- is the command needed to install the packages and generate the assets when you first download the plugin.

 ```bash
 make init           Install dependencies (Composer and NPM) and generate JS and CSS files